 John Rennie Short

-In addition to the research experience at the fabulous MACBA CED library, I enjoyed interactions with the other resident artists, including Joan Morey and Blanca Garcia, who had exhibitions I was able to attend during our overlapping time at MACBA.
+In addition to the terrific experience making use of the MACBA CED library, I enjoyed talking with the other resident artists, including Joan Morey and Blanca Garcia, who had exhibitions I was able to attend during our overlapping time at MACBA.